Spring–Summer 2026

 Course description

-This course is a self-contained introduction to mathematical logic suitable for graduate students.
-The main focus of this course is the major metamathematical results concerning classical first-order logic with identity.
-Students will be introduced to topics such as elementary set theory, formal languages and grammars, truth tables, natural deduction, proof normalization, first-order semantics, soundness and completeness for classical propositional and predicate logic, compactness, downward and upward Löwenheim-Skolem, quantifier elimination, prenex normal forms, Herbrand’s theorem, the theory of recursive functions, Peano arithmetic, and, whenever time permits, an overview of Gödel’s incompleteness results.
+This is a self-contained introduction to mathematical logic suitable for graduate students.
+The main focus of this course is the major metamathematical results concerning the syntax and semantics of classical first-order logic with identity.
+After an overview of elementary set theory, students will be introduced to topics such as formal languages and grammars, truth tables, natural deduction, proof normalization, first-order semantics, soundness and completeness for classical propositional and predicate logic, compactness, downward and upward Löwenheim-Skolem, quantifier elimination, prenex normal forms, Herbrand’s theorem, the theory of recursive functions, Peano arithmetic, and, whenever time permits, an overview of Gödel’s incompleteness results.

 Course materials and resources